-The Group's investment in exploration and evaluation assets decreased slightly to US\$37.98 million as at 31 December 2023, from US\$38.05 million as at 31 December 2022.
-This was mainly the result of a US\$0.12 million reduction in the present value of decommissioning costs of the assets due to lower assumed inflation rates.
-All exploration and evaluation expenditure on Kiliwani South and the Nyuni Area PSA continue to be impaired as incurred following the full impairment of the assets in 2021 and 2018 respectively.
-Following completion of the Farm-Out to APT in October 2020, and in accordance with the Group's accounting policy, subsequent expenditure will not be recognised for the Group's share of costs that are carried by APT in relation to the Ruvuma PSA asset.
-The Directors reviewed the remaining balance on the Ruvuma PSA, incurred on the Mtwara Licence, and have concluded that there is no further impairment to the carrying value.
-This opinion takes into account the completion of the Farm-Out on the Ruvuma PSA, which secured a US\$35 million carry for the Group's share of capital expenditure on the Ruvuma asset and the planned development of the Ntorya Location under the Ruvuma PSA, including the 2024 work programme.
+The Mtwara Licence, part of the Ruvuma PSA, comprised all of the E&E assets' carrying value of US\$38.93 million as at 31 December 2024 (2023: US\$37.98 million).
+The increase in the Mtwara Licence carrying value of US\$0.95 million was primarily due to a US\$0.93 million increase in the accrued present value of decommissioning provision costs.
+In accordance with the Group's accounting policy, since completion of the Ruvuma Farm-Out agreement with APT in October 2020, subsequent expenditure is not recognised for the Group's share of costs that are carried by APT in relation to the Ruvuma PSA asset.
+The Directors reviewed the remaining balance on the Ruvuma PSA, incurred on the Mtwara Licence, and concluded that no impairment was needed to the carrying value.
+This opinion takes into account the US\$35 million carry for the Group's share of capital expenditure on the Ruvuma asset, and the planned development of the Ntorya Location under the Ntorya Development Licence.